maxbennedich/onitama/README.md

 ## Future ideas / improvements
+- Rewrite the search in a language that allows more control over the memory layout and native code generated, such as C++ or Julia.
+It's likely that fully controlling the use of BMI (Bit Manipulation Instruction Set) and AVX (Advanced Vector Extensions), instead of relying on what Java produces, could speed things up considerably.
 - Clean up the test code.
 There is a lot of commented out and temporary code from one-off tests.
 - Compress the TT better.
 Store key and state together for better cache locality.
 There's room for improvement.
+- Online and mobile versions.
 - Write an [Alpha Zero](https://en.wikipedia.org/wiki/AlphaZero) version of the AI.